 So just what is cob anyway, and why a cob house?
 Made from subsoil, fibrous organic materials like straw, water and sometimes lime, eco-friendly cob is an all-natural building material that utilizes low-cost components.
-Cob mixtures vary from area to area due to the subsoil contents, so many builders also add sand or clay to the mix to create the right consistency for shaping bricks or smoothing out domes.
-Keep in mind that your cob house needs a good roof and factor that into your building plans.
+Cob mixtures vary from area to area due to the subsoil contents, most natural builders also mix cob with sand or clay to create the right consistency for shaping bricks or smoothing out domes.
+Keep in mind that your cob house needs a good roof and factor that into your cob building plans.

 Benefits of Building Homes with Cob

-Though building with this ancient building material is rather labor intensive, your own cob house confers numerous advantages, including an energy-efficient design that’s termite-proof.
+Though building a cob house is rather labor intensive, your own cob house confers numerous advantages, including an energy-efficient design that’s termite-proof.
 Resistance to fire and seismic activity provides added confidence in the safety of your space, while the material itself has a very low cost for economical building as it comes from natural resources.
-Additionally, since you shape cob materials yourself, you have opportunities to put personal touches on every aspect of your cob house construction by adding sculpted fixtures and detailing.
+Additionally, since you shape cob materials yourself, you have opportunities to put personal touches on every aspect of your cob house building process by adding sculpted fixtures and detailing.

 In terms of living inside an eco-friendly cob home, thermal regulation is one of the biggest benefits.
-The thickly packed materials in cob structures keep spaces cool in the summer and warm in the winter for comfortable year-round living.
+The thickly packed materials in cob houses keep spaces cool in the summer and warm in the winter for comfortable year-round living.
 Likewise, after drying out completely and curing, cob homes boast excellent air quality, and cob walls offer superior sound insulation so you don’t hear as much outside noise or bother your neighbors when you crank up your favorite tunes.
 Durability also makes cob one of the most advantageous building materials in the market, with many old cob buildings lasting for centuries.

 How to Build Houses with Cob

-The first step to cob construction is fashioning a foundation for your cob house using a simple building technique.
-Since cob walls are thick, these mud houses must support lots of weight, so you need a solid foundation that starts below the frost line.
+The first step to building cob houses is fashioning a foundation for your cob house using a simple building technique.
+Since cob walls are thick, these mud houses must support lots of weight, so you need a solid foundation in your building site that starts below the frost line.
 First, clear off all the topsoil from your cob building site, then start digging out the sides and tamping down the base, adding French drains or swales where necessary to keep water outside your cob home.
 Make sure you are following all the building codes in your area while building cob houses.

 The next step is creating a cob mix and building the first cob wall, shaping the natural materials as you go in two- to three-foot intervals and leaving holes at the top for the next layer.

-Typically cob walls are thicker at the base and thinner near the top, and you need to let your cob construction dry a bit after building vertically so it doesn’t slump as you go.
-You can also add windows and doors as you build so long as you support these structures with timber by adding headers and footers as natural rebar to absorb the extra weight.
+Typically cob houses have thick walls at the base and thinner near the top, and you need to let your cob construction dry a bit after building vertically so it doesn’t slump as you go.
+You can also add windows and doors as you build a cob house so long as you support these structures with timber by adding headers and footers as natural rebar to absorb the extra weight.